BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/introduction.md

 ## About

-BeamNG.tech Support for MATLAB and Simulink allows connecting the Mathworks products with the BeamNG.tech software with three different methods:
+BeamNG.tech Support for MATLAB and Simulink allows connecting the MathWorks products with the BeamNG.tech software with three different methods:

 - MATLAB ↔ BeamNGpy ↔ BeamNG.tech
 - Simulink (S-function) ↔ BeamNG.tech (co-simulation tool)